Exclusive: Wells Fargo CEO ruffles feathers with comments about diverse talent

 But several Black senior executives across corporate America said they are frustrated by claims of a talent shortage, and called the refrain a major reason that companies have struggled to add enough racial and ethnic diversity to leadership ranks, despite stated intentions to do so.

-"There is an amazing amount of Black talent out there," said Ken Bacon, a former mortgage industry executive on the boards of Comcast Corp CMCSA.O, Ally Financial Inc ALLY.N and Welltower Inc WELL.N.
-"If people say they can't find the talent, they either aren't looking hard enough or don't want to find it."
+“There is an amazing amount of Black talent out there,” said Ken Bacon, a former mortgage industry executive on the boards of Comcast Corp, Ally Financial Inc and Welltower Inc. “If people say they can’t find the talent, they either aren’t looking hard enough or don’t want to find it.”

 Bacon said he was “shocked and puzzled” by Scharf’s comments.